-The rules and regulations listed in this Exhibit Prospectus are part of all space contracts.
-The AAE reserves the right to enforce these rules and regulations, as well as to make final decisions on all points covered or not covered in the Exhibit Prospectus and Integrated Marketing Guide.
+The rules and regulations listed on this page are part of all space and sponsorship contracts.
+The AAE reserves the right to enforce these rules and regulations, as well as to make final decisions on all points covered or not covered in the Exhibitor Prospectus and Integrated Marketing Guide.
 The AAE reserves the right to decline or remove any exhibit that, in its judgment, is not suitable or not keeping with the character of the exhibition.
-At its discretion, the AAE may accept or reject any Application/Contract for Exhibit Space.
+At its discretion, the AAE may accept or reject any Application/Contract for Exhibit Space & Sponsorships.

 1. PRODUCT AND SERVICE ELIGIBILITY REQUIREMENTS